-Accredited investors are allowed credits for two qualifying investments annually, provided that each investment is in a different qualified business.
-You cannot claim a credit for the same company for three years.
-A credit is not allowed for any investment made before January 1, 2007 or after December 31, 2016.
+Accredited investors may claim the angel investment credit for qualified investments in no more than five qualified businesses per tax year.
+A credit is not allowed for any investment made before January 1, 2007 or after December 31, 2025.

-Carry Forward for Three Years
+Carry Forward for Five Years